 Tony, who is Skipper of the famous Fleetwood to Knott End ferry, has been with the RNLI for 10 years.
 He’s also the last Skipper of Fleetwood’s inshore fishing fleet which is still at sea.

-Skipper of the ferry, Coxswain of the Shannon class all-weather lifeboat.
+Shannon class all-weather lifeboat.

 He took over from Gary Randles, who has stepped down due to work commitments.
 Gary will now be 2nd Coxswain.

 Tony said, ‘This is a great honour for me.
 I grew up with the Fleetwood fishing fleet and came to respect the lifeboat volunteers, very early on in my career.
 To be part of the RNLI family, is something I’ve always wanted to do.
 To become their Coxswain is just the biggest honour.
 I have some huge shoes to fill, as I’ve known 11 Coxswains and have the utmost respect for them and their work here at the lifeboat station.’

 On the day the Coxswain position was handed over to Tony, he learnt he’d become a Grandfather for the 8th time.
 All in all, a memorable day for Tony.

 When the Shannon class all-weather lifeboat at Fleetwood RNLI was named after an ex RAF Officer, it brought together two unlikely organisations.